Universal Algebraic Methods for Constraint Satisfaction Problems: Absorption Theory

 \section{Absorption Theory}

 In this section we survey some of the theory related to an important concept called \emph{absorption}, which was invented by Libor Barto and Marcin Kozik.
-After introducing the concept, we discuss some of the properties that make it so useful.
+(In~\cite{Barto:2017}, these authors provide their own survey, to which we refer the reader for more details.)
+After introducing the concept, we discuss some of the properties that make absorption so useful.
 The main results in this section are not new.
-The only possibly novel contributions are some straightforward observations in Section~\ref{sec:linking-lemmas} (which have likely been observed by others).
-Our intention here is merely to collect and present these known results in a way that makes them easy to apply in later sections and future work.
+The only possibly novel contributions are some straightforward observations in Section~\ref{sec:linking-lemmas} (though these have likely been observed by others).
+Our intention here is merely to collect and present these results in a way that makes them easy to apply in the sequel.